- Home

 - Park City Mountain: Featuring more than 7,300 acres, Park City Mountain boasts the most lift-accessible ski acreage in the U.S.; it’s common for snowboarders and skiers who’ve been riding this resort for years to find areas they’ve never explored.
 The massive resort seamlessly blends into Park City’s charming downtown, making it convenient to grab a bite to eat at a local eatery or simply explore this pleasant mountain town.

 - Woodward Park City: Utah's first all-in-one action sports mountain center is a park rider’s dream.
 With an expansive indoor training facility just as impressive as the outdoor lift-served terrain parks, it is an easy choice to put your snowboard tricks to the test.
 The fun doesn't stop at snowboarding and skiing.
-You can also go tubing, mountain biking or utilize the indoor and outdoor facilities for skateboarding, BMX, scooter and parkour.
+You can also go tubing or utilize the indoor action sports hub, equipped with trampolines, foam pits, parkour zones, ramps and more.
 (Read: Woodward Is Fun For the Whole Family).

 Woodward Park City